Agility, Eloquence, Delight

 Currently, Jeanine is expanding a successful poetry and story-telling collaboration on stage together with speaker and magician, Stefan Alexander Rautenberg.
 Here she is free to pull on all musical styles, exploring new repertoire and her ever growing collection of oboes and recorders.

-In 2020 she officially opened JK Double Reed Making, an online resource for makers of oboe reeds who are achieving intense musical expression by advancing their skills, knowledge and experience.
+In 2020 she officially opened JK Reed Making, an online resource for makers of oboe reeds who are achieving intense musical expression by advancing their skills, knowledge and experience and attending to mindset.
 Since her very first lesson in oboe reed making at age 15 she has been enchanted with the natural materials and the old-fashion handcraft necessary to create reeds, the voice of her oboes.

 Jeanine maintains a lively private studio teaching Baroque oboe students who keep her on her toes with their curiosity and dedication.